-In what form is your collaboration with The Shri Ram School?
+1. In what form is your collaboration with The Shri Ram School?

 The collaboration with The Shri Ram School is through their consultancy wing, Shri Educare Limited.
-Shri Educare Limited will be providing The Kalyani School with the curriculum, best practices and methodology followed by The Shri Ram School.
-It will also provide intensive training sessions to the entire staff at The Kalyani School.
-These training sessions will be conducted through the year, and will include modules that will strengthen pedagogy, academics and activities at The Kalyani School.
+Shri Educare Limited is providing ‘The Kalyani School’ with the curriculum, best practices and methodologies followed by The Shri Ram School.
+It is also providing intensive training sessions to the entire staff at ‘The Kalyani School’.
+These training sessions are conducted throughout the year, and include modules that strengthen pedagogy, academics and activities at ‘The Kalyani School’.

-Why is your fee on the higher side compared to some of the other established schools in Pune?
+3. Why is your fee on the higher side compared to some of the other established schools in Pune?

 To ensure all of the above we have established a fee structure that is in compliance with all legal guidelines laid down by the educational authorities.